 - Gross income must be at or below 150 percent of the federal poverty level for family size.

 - Families must pay a copayment for child care costs (based on income and family size).

 School Readiness funds are intended to help income-eligible families.
 But they may also include recipients of temporary cash assistance who meet federal work requirements; families with at-risk children of abuse, neglect or abandonment; homeless parents, parents who are victims of domestic violence; teenage parents; low-income migrant families or farm workers; or families of children with disabilities and special health care needs.

 Learn How to Apply

 Watch these videos to learn how to open a Florida Office of Early Learning Family Portal account and how to complete a School Readiness application.

-4C coordinates School Readiness services for residents of Orange and Osceola counties.
+4C coordinates School Readiness services for residents of Orange County.

 For contacts in other counties, click here